 What to bring on the day

 Make sure you bring everything you need to present your case on the day.
-If you don't bring all your documents the hearing may be adjourned (postponed to a later date).
+We might adjourn (postpone to a later date) the hearing if you didn't bring documents critical to the case.

-Bring all documents and supporting information about your claim.
+Bring all documents and supporting information about your case.
 This could include: